Originally Posted: November 5, 2019

 I get upset if people are mean to their parents

 There were a couple of years there when Mike didn’t talk to his mother.
-When my mother passed, he and I had arguments about how he should appreciate that she is still here for him to talk to.
+When my mother passed, he and I had arguments about how he should appreciate that his mother is still here for him to talk to.

 There has been plenty of times when I catch myself thinking like “oh shit, I haven’t talked to my mom in a while”.
 Then realize as I pick up the phone “idiot, she is not here anymore”.
 I still catch myself, because I am still learning.

 It gets very frustrating not to yell at everyone “you ungrateful little shits”